ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-Later, we’ll make a more sophisticated kvmsg class that will work in real applications.
+Later, we'll make a more sophisticated kvmsg class that will work in real applications.

 Both the server and client maintain hash tables, but this first model only works properly if we start all clients before the server and the clients never crash.
-That’s very artificial.
+That's very artificial.

 #### Getting an Out-of-Band Snapshot

 So now we have our second problem: how to deal with late-joining clients or clients that crash and then restart.

-In order to allow a late (or recovering) client to catch up with a server, it has to get a snapshot of the server’s state.
-Just as we’ve reduced “message” to mean “a sequenced key-value pair”, we can reduce “state” to mean “a hash table”.
+In order to allow a late (or recovering) client to catch up with a server, it has to get a snapshot of the server's state.
+Just as we've reduced “message” to mean “a sequenced key-value pair”, we can reduce “state” to mean “a hash table”.
 To get the server state, a client opens a DEALER socket and asks for it explicitly.

 To make this work, we have to solve a problem of timing.
 Getting a state snapshot will take a certain time, possibly fairly long if the snapshot is large.
 We need to correctly apply updates to the snapshot.
-But the server won’t know when to start sending us updates.
+But the server won't know when to start sending us updates.
 One way would be to start subscribing, get a first update, and then ask for “state for update N”.
-This would require the server storing one snapshot for each update, which isn’t practical.
+This would require the server storing one snapshot for each update, which isn't practical.

 ![](./pics/zmq/fig59.png)